 - The potential health effects of regularly drinking coffee

 - Where the safe limit for caffeine lies

-Yesterday my 17 year-old daughter came downstairs for school and asked, “Is coffee bad?”
+Yesterday my daughter came downstairs for school and asked, “Is coffee good for you?”

 “Why do you ask?”
 I replied.

 Gosh, have I been waiting to have this conversation!

 As hard as it is sometimes, I know that biting my tongue and keeping my mouth closed is the right thing to do.